migtools/lib-ui/README.md

 When you add a new component, be sure to also export it at the top level (`src/index.ts`).

 Hooks follow the same structure, but they live under `src/hooks/`.

----

-## TODO:

-- Add docs extension for Storybook
-- Test importing into another project via GitHub dependency href?
-Can we do that?
-- Add reusable components from mig-ui and virt-ui
-- Start actually using the thing
-- Unit tests?